vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *ṣ odhānyāsaprakāraṁ ca kathayāmi tavānaghe* //13//

-First is described the *nyāsa* of fi fty-one Gaṇeśas, enumerated as follows: Vighneśa and Vighnarāja, Vināyaka and Śivottama, Vighnakṛt,
+First is described the *nyāsa* of fifty-one Gaṇeśas, enumerated as follows: Vighneśa and Vighnarāja, Vināyaka and Śivottama, Vighnakṛt,

 Vighnahartā and Gan